mvysny/mvysny.github.io/_posts/2020-11-17-Synchronous-XHR-Affect-Vaadin.md

 which is false.
 That's the only place where Vaadin uses sync request, potentially failing in modern browsers.

-This can cause problems when trying to reinitialize the session from Vaadin; the workaround is to use the following code (taken from Tatu's [DemoUtils](https://github.com/TatuLund/cdi-demo/blob/master/src/main/java/org/vaadin/cdidemo/util/DemoUtils.java#L9)):
+This can cause problems when trying to reinitialize the session from Vaadin, for example to prevent the Session Fixation attack as seen at [Vaadin bug #7526](https://github.com/vaadin/framework/issues/7526); the workaround is to use the following code (taken from Tatu's [DemoUtils](https://github.com/TatuLund/cdi-demo/blob/master/src/main/java/org/vaadin/cdidemo/util/DemoUtils.java#L9)):

 ```java